i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/10-UART/README.md

 <br/>

-* Define CPU frequency and create a function to initalize UART module with desired baudrate.
+* Define CPU frequency and create a function to initalize UART module with changeable desired baud rate.

   ```
   #define _User_FOSC      32000000